gbif/hp-sprep/_posts/2020-11-25-Battling-Invasive-Species-A-Priority-For-The-Pacific.markdown

 “We all have a responsibility to protect nature, for the benefit of our families and communities.
 Some of us have the national regional and global levels.
 Invasive species management is a key tool that can be effectively used today with immediate results.
 We need to step up and do this.”

 The session consisted of a pre-recorded video that combined updates from 28 Invasive Species Battlers, experts and donors in an effort to ensure every voice was heard.
 A total of 148 participants joined the session, and questions were taken after the video’s conclusion online at the PRISMSS exhibition lounge where participants were given the opportunity to interact directly with the session organisers.
-Further information on invasive species in the Pacific can be found at the **[SPREP Invasive Species page](https://www.sprep.org/invasive-species-management-in-the-pacific)**.
+Further information on invasive species in the Pacific can be found at the [SPREP Invasive Species page](https://www.sprep.org/invasive-species-management-in-the-pacific).

 The conference is organised every five to six years by the Pacific Islands Roundtable for Nature Conservation (PIRT) and the Secretariat of the Pacific Regional Environment Programme (SPREP).
 The 10th Conference is hosted by the Government of New Caledonia.